libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 The only difference from other transports is initializing with `webRTC()`.
 That's all you need to do to implement WebRTC in the browser.
 Easy, right?

 ## Alternative transports

 WebRTC is one of many ways to connect browsers to a libp2p node.
 [Choosing the transport](https://connectivity.libp2p.io/) that fits your use case is one of the many unique strengths of libp2p.

+WebRTC is just one option for connecting browsers to libp2p nodes. libp2p supports a variety of transports, and choosing the right one for your use case is an important consideration.
+The [libp2p connectivity site](https://connectivity.libp2p.io/) was designed to help developers to consider the available options.

 ### WebSocket

-The [WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc6455) dates back to 2011 and specifies the opening of a two-way socket from a browser to a server over TCP.
-WebSocket is implemented in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/websocket), [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/websocket), and [JavaScript](https://github.com/libp2p/js-libp2p-websockets) libp2p implementations.
+The WebSocket protocol, defined in the [WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc6455), allows for the opening of a two-way socket between a browser and a server over TCP.
+It is supported in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/websocket), [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/websocket), and [JavaScript](https://github.com/libp2p/js-libp2p-websockets) libp2p implementations.

 #### Limitations

-The various upgrades and handshakes add up to six round trips before data can be exchanged.
-Additionally, while WebRTC can leverage self-signed certificates, WebSockets cannot, as they require the server to have a trusted TLS certificate using TCP.
+One limitation of WebSocket is the number of roundtrips required to establish a connection.
+Handshakes and other upgrades add up to six roundtrips, which can be slower than other transports.
+Additionally, WebSocket requires the server to have a trusted TLS certificate using TCP, unlike WebRTC which can use a self-signed certificate.

 ### WebTransport

 [WebTransport](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-overview) is the new kid on the block for communication in the browser.
 WebTransport is implemented in [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/webtransport) and [JavaScript](https://github.com/libp2p/js-libp2p-webtransport) implementations.

 #### Benefits

-WebTransport has many of the enhanced features of WebRTC (fast, secure, multiplexed) without requiring servers to implement the stack while also getting around the valid TLS certificate requirement.
+WebTransport has many of the same benefits as WebRTC, such as fast, secure, and multiplexed connections, without requiring servers to implement the stack.
+It also allows libp2p to use raw WebTransport streams and avoid double encryption.
+Additionally, WebTransport requires fewer roundtrips to establish a connection than WebRTC, making it the preferred choice when supported.

 As opposed to WebSockets, libp2p can use raw WebTransport streams and avoid the need for double encryption.